We Are the Present, We Are the Future

 The NEA Student Program is Essential

-Nearly 2 million teachers across the country retired in 2007.
-We must take aggressive steps to replace these educators and ensure a quality teacher in every classroom.
-NEA supports teachers who are well qualified and prepared for their careers.
+- Thousands of educators and educational support professionals across the country retire each year.
+We must take aggressive steps to replace these educators and ensure quality education in every classroom.
+NEA supports educators who are well qualified and prepared for their careers.

 Become our Fan!